ssp2023/rallies-cli/README.md

 #### What's different from ChatGPT, Perplexity Finance, etc?

-Most existing LLMs, even with web search and other capabilities rely on out-dated stock market data.
-Moreover, since they are not backed by real-time data, running complex queries is hard, and often returns inaccurate results e.g try asking an LLM "can you summarize today's options flow data for AAPL", and you'll realize that a lot of the answers simply rely on web searches which are never real-time.
+Most AI tools like ChatGPT rely on outdated market data and web searches that aren't real-time.
+Try asking them "summarize today's options flow for AAPL" or "find stocks with inside day patterns today" - they simply can't deliver accurate, current results because they lack live financial data.

-On the contrary, rallies-cli relies on real-time data that is updated as frequently as possible.
+Rallies-cli is different.
+It's powered by real-time market data that updates continuously, enabling complex queries that other AI tools can't handle.
+This means you get accurate, current analysis instead of outdated information from web searches.

 ## 🚀 Quick Start

 ### Installation